 What is the challenge?

-With our society’s growing deregulation and globalisation, markets are becoming ever more significant.
-In the past few decades the Swedish electricity, healthcare, telephony and pharmacy markets, for example, have undergone major changes.
-There are still large gaps in knowledge of how individual markets function — knowledge that could help to enhance their sustainability.
-Markets are controlled through legislation and policy instruments, but also shaped in complex associations among numerous stakeholders: politicians, public agencies, companies, interest organisations and private individuals, at local, national and global level.
-To devise new solutions and tools that can support sustainable development, while boosting Swedish competitiveness, we must understand the markets better than we do today, create new types of collaboration and support the transition to sustainable development.
+Much knowledge of how individual markets function — knowledge that could help to enhance their sustainability — is still lacking.
+Markets are controlled with legislation and policy instruments, but also shaped in complex associations among numerous stakeholders: politicians, public agencies, companies, interest organisations and individuals, at local, national and global level.
+To devise new systems and tools that can foster sustainable development while boosting Swedish competitiveness, we must understand the markets better than we do today, create new types of collaboration and support the transition to sustainable development.

 - Business Models